julnar98/php-assignment/README.md

 <!-- ABOUT THE TASK -->
 ## About
-This PHP simple task was actually assigned to me as a task, where I had to reveal my way of thinking and find the most simple, fast, and clear solutions.
+This PHP simple task was actually assigned to me as an assignment, where I had to reveal my way of thinking and find the most simple, fast, and clear solutions.

 ### Built With
 * [php](https://www.php.net) <br/>